jiun0201/project/README.md

 Data Science & Visualization

-This repo is for two projects of class at Columbia University.
+This repo is for two projects at Columbia University.

 1) ADS: Applied Data Science